 Founded in 1974, Child Care Services Association’s mission is to ensure affordable, accessible, high-quality child care for all young children and their families.
 Using a holistic approach, CCSA supports children and families, helps child care professionals improve the quality of early education children receive and ensures that all families can afford and access the high-quality early care and education that is so important for a child’s early development.
 Through its Meal Services Program, CCSA also provides nutritious meals to children at child care centers, where they may eat 50-100 percent of their meals.
 The T.E.A.C.H.
 Early Childhood®, Child Care WAGE$® and Infant-Toddler Educator AWARD$ programs give child care professionals the means to obtain an education and supplement their salary based on that education.
 CCSA also licenses T.E.A.C.H. and WAGE$ across the U.S. and conducts early childhood systems research and policy development statewide and nationally.
 For more information, visit www.childcareservices.org.

 In the management contract for Durham PreK, CCSA works collaboratively with Durham’s community-based organizations, agencies and institutions to educate families about high quality early education, build the supply of early education, recruit supporters and develop resources, and implement the expansion of seats to serve four-year-olds.
-CCSA supports community based early education programs in their work towards meeting the Durham PreK standards through an intensive quality improvement and technical assistance (TA) pipeline.
-Active programs in Durham PreK and aspiring programs in the TA Pipeline receive:
+CCSA supports community based early education programs in their work towards meeting the Durham PreK standards through an intensive quality improvement and technical assistance (TA) capacity building.
+Active programs in Durham PreK and aspiring programs in with TA Pipeline Capacity Building:

 - professional development and education planning